abdallah197/Whatsapp-HuggingFace-Chatbot/README.md

 1. follow the steps in the installation section.
 2. run `python bot.py --help`
 3. run `ngrok http 5000` in the terminal.
-4. copy the first forwarding url in the “When a message comes in” field in [Twilio Sandbox](https://www.twilio.com/console) <br/>
+4. copy the first forwarding url in the “When a message comes in” field in [Twilio Sandbox](https://www.twilio.com/console), add `/bot` at the end of the url to direct the flask app to the Bot function. <br/>
 ![twilio console](images/Twilio%20Console%20-%20WhatsApp.png)
 5. Hit Save
 6. Start Chatting !!